Jeepers Creepers (2001 film): Development

-Several critics and moviegoers believe the film was loosely inspired by the case of Dennis DePue.
-In the state of Michigan in 1990, brother-and-sister Ray and Marie Thornton caught DePue dumping his dead wife's body behind an abandoned schoolhouse.
+Many film news sources believe Jeepers Creepers was loosely inspired by the case of Dennis DePue.
+In 1990, Coldwater, Michigan, siblings Ray and Marie Thornton witnessed DePue, who had already caught their attention after quickly driving past them moments prior, disposing of a blood-soaked blanket behind an abandoned schoolhouse.
+DePue then tailgated them for two miles, and after he drove off, the siblings returned to the schoolhouse to investigate, finding the blanket and reporting their findings to the police.
 The murder case and subsequent manhunt of DePue were featured on an episode of Unsolved Mysteries on March 20, 1991.
 The following day, DePue committed suicide during a shootout with police in Mississippi.
-The episode's reenactment of events, and many details contained throughout, were found to be similar to the opening scenes of the film.
-Writer and director Victor Salva has not confirmed nor denied whether the film took inspiration from the case, but instead said it borrowed elements from Night of the Living Dead (1968) and Duel (1971).
+The episode's reenactment of events, and details contained throughout, such as a license plate game that the Thorntons played, were deemed similar to the opening scenes of the film.